Is your child ready for school?

 There are a range of activities for pre-school children listed on the events calendar.

-The Harlow Strategic Educational Attainment Partnership (HSEAP) aims to support families in ensuring that their children are ready for school, schools and academies to improve standards of attainment and outcomes and to support post sixteen educational opportunities and attainment.
-By 2017, it seeks to have supported every primary and secondary school in Harlow to be judged by OFSTED as at least ‘Good’, with a significant proportion of them being judged as ‘Outstanding’.
-HSEAP is comprised of representatives of all key education related organisations in the town and some other related partners.
+The Harlow Education Partnership (HEP) aims to support schools and academies to improve standards of attainment and outcomes and, by 2017, seeks to have supported every primary and secondary school in Harlow to be judged by OFSTED as at least ‘Good’, with a significant proportion of them being judged as ‘Outstanding’.
+HEP is comprised of representatives of all key education related organisations in the town and some other related partners.

-HSEAP is seeking to recruit new Governors for schools and academies and has developed the Harlow Governors Recruitment campaign.
-Individuals from private sector companies and non-educational public sector organisations could make a significant contribution to Governing Bodies and help improve and strengthen our schools.
-More information on the role and responsibilities of being a School Governor and on the commitment such a voluntary role requires:
+HEP also seeks to support strong and effective governance of Harlow schools by helping to recruit new Governors and has developed the Harlow Governors Recruitment Campaign.
+Individuals from private sector companies and non-educational public sector organisations could make a significant contribution to Governing Bodies and help improve and strengthen Harlow schools.
+Please see the links below for more information on the role and responsibilities of being a School Governor and on the commitment such a voluntary role requires: